unitaryfoundation/unitary.design/src/pages/bounties.md

 date: 2023-02-24
 permalink: /bounties/index.html
 metaDescription: All unitaryDESIGN participating bounties
 subtitle: Check out all of the quantum open source bounties!
+Not sure where to start?
+Reach out to us at hack@unitary.foundation!
 emoji: 💻
 eleventyNavigation:
   order: 4